-Facet Methodology is a new model for mixed method approaches to research.
+Facet Methodology is a new model for mixed-method approaches to research.

 About facet methodology

-For instance, in our Living Resemblances project we were researching how people make sense of, and live with, family resemblances.
+For example, in our Living Resemblances project, we researched how people make sense of, and live with, family resemblances.

-- creative interview encounters around questions about the living of resemblances in family life
+creative interview encounters around questions about the living of resemblances in family life;

-- a small set of 'expert' interviews
+a small set of 'expert' interviews;

 Publications and outputs

 For a more detailed discussion of facet methodology, the best place to start is:

 Mason, J (2018), Qualitative Researching 3rd edition, London: Sage, esp. chapters 2, 8 and 9.